 Additionally, we offer a dual-link service option, with our highest level of availability for the most critical applications.
 This provides two fully diverse routes between the same endpoints.

-The latest, beta-released option that Arelion introduced in 2021 is client-side monitoring.
+The latest, beta-released option that Arelion introduced in 2021 is a.
 This is a new and innovative way of monitoring fiber patches between Arelion’s network and customer equipment (this service does not include monitoring of active 3rd party tails).